-At a conference earlier this year, I hosted a panel discussion of experience speakers.
+At a conference earlier this year, I hosted a panel discussion of experienced speakers.
 I asked them their thoughts on the most important aspect of public speaking.
 Every panellist said the same thing – your audience.
 If you are an accomplished speaker – confident, polished, charismatic – but your audience is not interested in or does not understand what you are saying, you will not make an impact, no matter how well you speak.
 Understanding your audience and why they should be interested in your speech is essential to effective public speaking.

 Demographics